JoshPaulie/WorldWatcher/README.md

 ## How it works
 A random selection of worlds are pinged to determined availability.
 If 80% or more respond, the game is considered "online"

-Right now, **WorldChecker** only determines if the game is online **as a whole**.
+Right now, **WorldWatcher** only determines if the game is online **as a whole**.
 Later iterations may report world availability per world/region